Billions is a 2016 drama about the conflict between US Attorney Chuck Rhoades Jr. and hedge fund billionaire Bobby “Axe” Axelrod.

 Away from Wendy, Chuck sits in a hotel room alone.
 He looks up a local BDSM venue on a web site.

 He sits in a rented car outside a BDSM club, indicated by people in fetishwear entering.
+He starts to go in, then stops, and calls Wendy at home.

 Chuck: “I’m outside a club again.
 I don’t know how I ended up here.”